englekk/handbook-docs/Features/Features.md

 	</tr>
 	<tr>
 		<td class="feature__n-a">N/A</td>
-		<td>The feature is not possible or desirable to implement on the target platform or configuration.</td>
+		<td>The feature is either not possible or desirable to implement on the target platform or configuration.</td>
 	</tr>
 </table>

-## Generic UX Components
+## Cross-platform UX Components

 These UX components are the basic building blocks for creating cross-platform app screens.
 These components work across all themes, in both `Native` mode and `Graphics` mode.
 Appearance of certain controls (such as Button) may vary in different